tuii05/GOOG_Stock_Prediction/README.md

 In case you want to try the model out with your own data, please pay attention to the following:

 - The file must be named as `goog_stock`.
-- The fileformat should be `.csv`.
+- The file format should be `.csv`.
 - There must be columns with the same name and format as in `goog_stock.csv`.
 For instance: columns with the name of `Date`, `Open`, `High`, `Low`, `Close`, `Volume` are excepted to be in it.